algolia/algoliasearch-laravel/README.md

 }
 ```

-After setting up your model, you need to manually do the initial import of your data.
+After setting up your model, you need to manually do an initial import of your data.
 You can do this by calling `reindex` on your model class.
 Using our previous example, this would be:

 ```php
 Contact::reindex();